-Represents a GAAP measure.
 Represents a non-GAAP measure.
 The Trust's method of calculating non-GAAP measures may differ from other reporting issuers' methods and, accordingly, may not be comparable.
 For definitions and basis of presentation of the Trust's non-GAAP measures, refer to "Presentation of Certain Terms Including Non-GAAP Measures"

-Includes the Trust's proportionate share of equity accounted investments.
+Includes the Trust's proportionale share of equity accounted investments.
 See "Other Measures of Performance" for a reconciliation of these measures to the nearest consolidated financial statement measure.
 (4) (5)

-See Other Measures of Performance for a reconclutation of these measures to the hearest consolidated linancial statement measure.
 The calculation of the Trust's FFO and ACFO and related payout ratios, including comparative amounts, are financial metrics that were determined based on the February 2019 REALpac White Paper on FFO and ACFO, respectively.
 Comparison with other reporting issuers may not be appropriate.
 The payout ratio to FFO and the payout ratio to ACFO are calculated as declared distributions divided by FFO and ACFO, respectively.
 Total Units outstanding include Trust Units and LP Units, including Units classified as liabilities.
 LP Units classified as equity in the consolidated financial statements are presented as non-